Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Unit-Invariant Singular Values

 \subsection{Unit-Invariant singular values for random matrices}

-For completeness and to gain more insight into scale invariance, in this section we investigate distributions of invariants for random matrices drawn from several standard ensembles (Ginibre and Wigner).
-Our main result is the statement that distributions of these invariants take form of quarter-circle law.
-To start with, for a fixed dimension \(n\) and \(m\) independent random matrices, we compute eigenvalues, singular values, as well as left-, right-, and full unit-invariant singular values.
+To gain more insight into scale invariance, in this section we investigate distributions of invariants for random matrices drawn from several standard ensembles (Ginibre and Wigner).
+Our main result is the statement that distributions of these invariants take the form of a quarter-circle law.
+To start with, for a fixed dimension \(n\), and \(m\) independent random matrices, we compute eigenvalues, singular values, as well as left-, right-, and bi-unit-invariant singular values.
 We denote them by $\sigma^{(j)}_i$, where $i=1,\ldots,n$ labels invariants for a given matrix and $j=1,\ldots,m$ labels matrices in a given random set.
-The empirical spectral measure is
+The empirical ``spectral" measure is

 estimated by pooling all \(m\times n\) samples into a normalised histogram.